 Pre-registration Analysis Justification & Reason for Omission from Article.

-To present additional validity evidence alongside the analyses of Cronbach’s alpha and omega coefficients, the unidimensionality of each measure was investigated.
+To present additional validity evidence alongside the analyses of Cronbach’s alpha and omega coefficients, we investigated the unidimensionality of each measure.
 To test this, each multiple item scalar measure had their factor structure investigated on the entire measure data of the replication set.

 This analysis was omitted from the main article since determining when a measure should be unidimensional would require an in-depth review and expert evaluation for the literature surrounding the measure, which is outside of the scope of this article and the authors’ expertise.
 Additionally, this information may also simply not be available, further complicating the analyses.

 For the sake of this analysis the simple heuristic was chosen that if the measure was used as a single composite variable in the analyses, then it should be uni-dimensional.
 This is somewhat similar to what was done by Shaw et al. (2020), but for the sake of this article it was deemed to strong an assumption to make that this heuristic would always hold.
 For instance, IQ score is often used as a single indicator score, however the construct of IQ is not considered unidimensional, and is instead understood to have many sub-dimensions (e.g. verbal comprehension, perceptual reasoning, etc.).
 As a result, the use of a single score in the analyses cannot be taken as evidence that the construct is considered unidimensional by neither the authors, nor the broader literature on the topic.

-Nevertheless, we present here the result of the analyses made under the assumption that the one score, one dimension heuristic holds, for the readers that are comfortable with this heuristic.
+NOALINEABREAK Nevertheless, we present here the result of the analyses made under the assumption that the one score, one dimension heuristic holds.

 Model

-A single factor confirmatory factor analysis was implemented using the fa function from the psych package (William Revelle, 2023) in R. The maximum likelihood factoring method was used, with defaults being used for all other function arguments.
+A single factor confirmatory factor analysis was implemented using the fa function from the psych VERSION package (William Revelle, 2023) in R. The maximum likelihood factoring method was used, with defaults being used for all other function arguments.
 From this analysis, the RMSEA of the one factor solution was extracted.
 Additionally, a parallel test was conducted using the fa.parallel function also from the psych package.
 If either the RMSEA score < .08, or the parallel analysis returned a one factor solution, unidimensionality was coded as true, otherwise it was coded as false.

 Results